 Wilhelmsen and thyssenkrupp showcase the capabilities of their unique Additive Manufacturing (AM) service during the Maritime Drone Estate Launch in Singapore

-The Wilhelmsen and thyssenkrupp joint venture successfully digitized, printed, tested, and delivered a cooling water pipe connector on behalf of Kawasaki Heavy Industries.
+The Wilhelmsen and thyssenkrupp partnership successfully digitized, printed, tested, and delivered a cooling water pipe connector on behalf of Kawasaki Heavy Industries.
 In collaboration with Singaporean start-up, F-Drones, the part was delivered via drone to MMA Offshore’s vessel, MMA Monarch, during the launch of the Maritime Drone Estate in Singapore.
 Mr Chee Hong Tat, Senior Minister of State for Foreign Affairs and Transport, was the Guest of Honor for the event.

 Wilhelmsen's Additive Manufacturing service delivered CE-Certified 3D printed lifting tool for Wärtsilä

-The world’s first CE-Certified 3D printed lifting tool, the Wärtsilä part was delivered through the Wilhelmsen thyssenkrupp AM fulfillment platform to a vessel at anchorage in Singapore.
+The world’s first CE-Certified 3D printed lifting tool, the Wärtsilä part was delivered through the Wilhelmsen and thyssenkrupp AM fulfillment platform to a vessel at anchorage in Singapore.
 Also, a one of kind when it comes to drone delivery, with the F-Drones vehicle delivering the part to a Berge Bulk vessel at night.

 Alongside a trio of heavyweight original equipment manufacturers, a strong classification company, technology partners and end users, the Wilhelmsen led consortium will continue to develop its marine specific, additive manufacturing Joint Industry Project (JIP).